PureKrome/XamarinForms.StarterKit/Readme.md

 - Login screen (if not logged in) for Facebook/Google auth.
 - Dashboard landing page once authenticated.

+# How do I use this project and code?
+- Clone repo to you own local location.
+- Replace _all_ occurances of `StarterKit` with the name of your project.
+- You're now all ready to go :)

 ---
 [![I'm happy to accept tips](http://img.shields.io/gittip/purekrome.svg?style=flat-square)](https://gratipay.com/PureKrome/)
 ![Lic: MIT](http://img.shields.io/badge/License-MIT-blue.svg?style=flat-square)